MarcinOrlowski/weekday-plasmoid/README.md

 selecting `Add widgets...`, then `Get new widgets...` eventually choosing `Install from local file...` and pointing to downloaded
 `*.plasmoid` file.

-Alternatively you can install it using your terminal, with help of `kpackagetool5`:
+Alternatively you can install it using your terminal, with help of `kpackagetool6`:

-    kpackagetool5 --install weekday.plasmoid
+    kpackagetool6 --install weekday.plasmoid

 ## Upgrading ##

-If you already have widget running and there's newer release your want to install, use `kpackagetool5` with `--upgrade` option.
+If you already have widget running and there's newer release your want to install, use `kpackagetool6` with `--upgrade` option.
 This will update current installation while keeping your settings intact:

-    kpackagetool5 --upgrade weekday.plasmoid
+    kpackagetool6 --upgrade weekday.plasmoid

 **NOTE:** Sometimes, due to Plasma internals, newly installed version may not be instantly seen working, so you may want to convince Plasma by doing manual reload:

-    kquitapp5 plasmashell ; kstart5 plasmashell
+    kquitapp6 plasmashell && kstart plasmashell

 **NOTE:** this will **NOT** log you out nor affects any other apps.